transfyrai/pipette_well_challenge/README.md

 }
 ```

-In the cases where a multi-channel pipette is used,please list all the row-column pairs in the JSON array.
+In the cases where a multi-channel pipette is used, please list all the row-column pairs in the JSON array.

 ```JSON
 {